llvm-mirror/poolalloc/runtime/README.txt

 directory.
 This supports the pool allocator, the bump pointer optimization, and the pointer compression runtime.

-The implementation is the FreeListAllocator directory is much slower than the FL2Allocator and has not been updated.
+The implementation in the FreeListAllocator directory is much slower than the FL2Allocator and has not been updated.

 The implementation in the PoolAllocator directory is also probably out of date,